Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 ### 5/23/23

 CLASSWORK: Add set and get methods for the speed in the Bullet class.
+Update bullet class to include associated Gun and amount of damage